andreipopescufilimon/WRO2025_Future_Engineers/README.md

 - Insert the **JSumo 3S 450mAh Li-Po battery** into the 3D-printed mount.

-- Mount the **BMI088 IMU** to the motor support with under the PCB by using some double sided tape.
+- Mount the **BMI088 IMU** under the PCB by using some double sided tape.

 - Fix the **OpenMV H7 Camera** to the front of the chassis using screws, tilted slightly upward for optimal track and sign visibility.